1730

 Tribade

-Little is known about female sodomites from the early eighteenth century.
-Descriptions from a century earlier paint a picture of women who went through life as men in order to live together with a woman.
-The most famous was Hendrikje van der Schuur from Amsterdam.
-Nicolaas Tulp (from Rembrandt’s Anatomical Lesson) described her not as ‘sodomite’ but as ‘tribade’ (derived from the Greek ‘tribein’, meaning ‘to rub’; the action was called ‘tribadie’).
-Her lover, Trijntje Barends, told the judge in 1641 that Hendrikje was a passionate woman who sometimes had sexual contact with her three times during the night.
-Hendrikje was sentenced to flogging and banishment from the city.
+Little is known about women accused of sodomy in the early 18th century.
+However, accounts from the previous century describe women who lived as men in order to form relationships with other women.
+One of the most well-known was Hendrikje van der Schuur from Amsterdam, described by physician Nicolaas Tulp (the same Tulp depicted in Rembrandt’s Anatomical Lesson) not as a “sodomite,” but as a “tribade” (from the Greek tribein, meaning “to rub”).
+Hendrikje’s lover, Trijntje Barends, testified in 1641 that Hendrikje was a passionate woman, often engaging in sexual acts multiple times during the night.
+Hendrikje was sentenced to flogging and exile from the city.

 Evert van der Veen